List of content you will read in this article:

 sudo mysql roundcube < /var/www/html/roundcubemail/SQL/mysql.initial.sql

-- Create an apache virtual host for Roundcube webmail.
+- Create an Apache virtual host for Roundcube webmail.

 sudo nano /etc/apache2/sites-available/roundcube.conf